E-Galois/PCRIL/README.md

 ### 1. Introduction

-This is the source code of paper "Exploiting Descriptive Completeness Prior for Cross Modal Hashing with Incomplete Labels" submitted to NeurIPS 2024.
+This is the source code of paper "Exploiting Descriptive Completeness Prior for Cross Modal Hashing with Incomplete Labels" accepted by NeurIPS 2024.

 ### 2. Requirements